aedera/deepredmt/README.md

 **Note 2:** If difficulties are experienced when submitting sequences, try to use [Google Chrome](https://www.google.com/chrome/) as the web browser.

+If you encounter problems when submitting sequences please report [an issue](https://github.com/aedera/deepredmt/issues).

 ## Installation

 To install Deepred-Mt on your computer, the following dependencies must be